cncf/tag-security/assessments/projects/cni/self-assessment.md

 ## Security functions and features

-- **Critical:**
+* **Critical:**
-    - As documented in the [required keys for plugin configuration objects](https://www.cni.dev/docs/spec/#plugin-configuration-objects), the 'type' string containing the name of a CNI plugin cannot contain disallowed characters in file paths (e.g., '/' or '\\').
-Disallowing such characters prevents using characters such as "../" to references binaries elsewhere on the system.
+    * As documented in the [required keys for plugin configuration objects](https://www.cni.dev/docs/spec/#plugin-configuration-objects), the 'type' string containing the name of a CNI plugin cannot contain disallowed characters in file paths (e.g., '/' or '\\').
+Disallowing such characters prevents using characters such as "../" to reference binaries elsewhere on the system.
-- **Security relevant:**
+* **Security relevant:**
-    - As documented in the [protocol parameters passed to plugins](https://www.cni.dev/docs/spec/#parameters), the environment variable CNI_PATH contains the list of paths to search for CNI plugin executables.
+    * As documented in the [protocol parameters passed to plugins](https://www.cni.dev/docs/spec/#parameters), the environment variable CNI\_PATH contains the list of paths to search for CNI plugin executables.
 This limits where CNI can look which could prevent unintended binaries from being executed.

 ## Project compliance